bankscrap/bankscrap-santander/README.md

 ### From terminal
 #### Bank account balance

-    $ bankscrap balance Santander --user YOUR_USER --password YOUR_PASSWORD
+    $ bankscrap balance Santander --credentials=user:YOUR_USER password:YOUR_PASSWORD

 #### Transactions

+    $ bankscrap transactions Santander --credentials=user:YOUR_USER password:YOUR_PASSWORD
-    $ bankscrap transactions Santander --user YOUR_USER --password YOUR_PASSWORD
+    $ bankscrap transactions Santander --credentials=user:YOUR_USER password:YOUR_PASSWORD --from dd-mm-yyyy --to dd-mm-yyyy

 ---